tttapa/Projects/Arduino/Python/ShiftRegisterLEDControl/README.md

 ## Python SLIP LED Control

-This is an example for controlling a bunch of LEDs from a Python script, over the Serial port.
+This is an example for controlling a bunch of LEDs from a Python script, over the serial port.
-The LEDs in this example are driven by 74HC595 shift registered.
+The LEDs in this example are driven by 74HC595 shift registers.

 ### Connections
 - SS:   74HC595 ST_CP